VeryGoodOpenSource/very_good_coverage/README.md

 ### `exclude`

-**Optional** List of paths to exclude from the coverage report, separated by an empty space ` `.
+**Optional** List of paths to exclude from the coverage report, separated by an empty space.
 Supports `globs` to describe file patterns.

 ## Example usage